dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/testing.md

 To ensure we can't accidentally write to production from within our branch deployment, we’ll use a different set of credentials from production and write to our database clone.

-Dagster automatically sets certain [environment variables](/dagster-plus/managing-deployments/reserved-environment-variables) containing deployment metadata, allowing us to read these environment variables to discern between deployments.
+{/* Dagster automatically sets certain [environment variables](/dagster-plus/managing-deployments/reserved-environment-variables) containing deployment metadata, allowing us to read these environment variables to discern between deployments.
+We can access the `DAGSTER_CLOUD_IS_BRANCH_DEPLOYMENT` environment variable to determine the currently executing environment. */}
+Dagster automatically sets certain [environment variables](/todo) containing deployment metadata, allowing us to read these environment variables to discern between deployments.
 We can access the `DAGSTER_CLOUD_IS_BRANCH_DEPLOYMENT` environment variable to determine the currently executing environment.

 Because we want to configure our assets to write to Snowflake using a different set of credentials and database in each environment, we’ll configure a separate I/O manager for each environment: